furqansiddiqui/secp256k1-rpc/README.md

-# :radioactive: Secp256k1 lib for PHP
+# Secp256k1 lib for PHP

-## First, understand what this project is about before going any further with this!
+### :radioactive: First, understand what this project is about before going any further with this!

 * There are hundreds if not 1000+ `secp256k1` implementations available spread across various programming languages.
 * The most prominent implementation of `secp256k1` is bitcoin's